How to Raise Your Credit Score Above 700

 The more different types of credit you have, the better it is for your score.
 This means that having a car loan, a credit card, and a mortgage is better for your score than simply having three credit cards.

-If you have every asked “how can I raise my credit score fast?” improving your credit mix is one strategy.
+If you have ever asked “how can I raise my credit score fast?” improving your credit mix is one strategy.

 You can take advantage of this by financing large purchases at stores, taking out a loan when you buy a car, or consolidating credit debt with a personal loan.
 Your score will improve with each new type of loan you open.